- What is it?

 Osteoporosis is sometimes called a "silent disease" because it can occur gradually over many years without your knowledge.
 Often, the very first symptom of osteoporosis is a broken bone, also called a fracture, which typically happens at the hip, spine or wrist.
 Osteoporosis thins and weakens your bones, making them fragile and more likely to break.
 However, the good news is that osteoporosis can be prevented and treated.
 Early detection is important; therefore, you should ask your health care professional for more information about osteoporosis.

 No. Most multivitamins contain only minimal quantities of calcium.
 Calcium carbonate and calcium citrate are available over-the-counter as supplements if your diet is low in this essential mineral.
 Girls age nine to 18 need 1,300 mg/calcium/daily.
-The average woman age 19 to 49 needs 1,000 mg/calcium/daily, and women 50 and older should be getting 1,200 mg to 1,500 mg/calcium/daily.
-Postmenopausal women who do not take estrogen should aim for 1,500 mg.
+The average woman age 19 to 49 needs 1,000 mg/calcium/daily, and women 50 and older should be getting 1,200 mg/calcium/daily.
 In addition, be sure your diet (or supplement) also provides between 400 IU (international units) and 1,000 IU of vitamin D (400 to 800 IU for adults under 50 and 800 to 1,000 IU for adults 50 and over), which helps your body absorb calcium.
 Taking the recommended daily amount of calcium and vitamin D can cut your risk of fracture by as much as 50 percent, particularly in older women.
 One cup (8 ounces) of fat-free milk contains 306 mg of calcium.
 Calcium is also found in other dairy products, such as yogurt, cheese and some soy products.
 Fortified orange and other juices, fortified grains, dark greens and some seafoods are other sources.

 If I've already reached menopause, isn't it too late to do anything about osteoporosis?